 I've already written about how I really fell in love with Van Gogh when I visited the Musée d’Orsay in Paris but in between that weekend and my vacation I had also read a work of fiction called Leaving Van Gogh which focused on the last year of Van Gogh's life.
 The concentration of Van Gogh was purely accidental but I found my accumulated knowledge to really hit home how interesting, unconventional and tragic Vincent Van Gogh's life was.

 An actual stop-light for bikes.
-If only we had these and their
+If only we had these and their accompanying roads in the US. |

 For dinner we had tapas which was new for most of us but still delicious.
 The next morning we found another bagel shop, which we treasured, and then mostly wandered around the city.
 Among many things we stumbled upon the famous floating flower market which is on the Singel, one of Amsterdam's oldest canals.
 I didn't realize until I was back in Dijon that it is called a floating flower market because all of the tulips are displayed on barges and not just simple stalls like I thought they were!